2026/6/28 (Sun) 10:30~14:00 (開場 10:00)

 “I want to try something new, but I don’t know where to start…”

-“I want friends outside of school who I can get excited with”
+“I want friends outside of school who I can share exciting experiences with”

 This time, we’ve prepared the perfect opportunity for students like you.